 Supervisors and other people who have provided assistance

-As well as referencing your written sources, it is important to mention everyone who has assisted you with your thesis.
+In addition to referencing your written sources, it is considered good practice to mention everyone who has assisted you with your thesis.
 As well as supervisors, remember to mention any people or institutions who have contributed ideas, funding or equipment.
-These should be mentioned at the beginning of your thesis, preferably in your preface, not in your list of references.
+These should be mentioned at the beginning of your thesis, preferably in your preface and not in the references.